DannySye/DevFest-Mbarara-2025/README.md

 # Verify nodes
 kubectl get nodes

-# What to say:
-# "You should see three Ready nodes.
-We're ready for Demo 1."
+# You should see three Ready nodes.
+We're ready for Demo 1.
 ```

 ---